 Honda’s answer to the MX-5 wasn’t to join it but beat it into submission with its astonishing S2000, offering 240 bhp from a race-bred four-cylinder engine without a turbo in sight.
 Here’s our Honda S2000 buyer’s guide.

 When a company like Honda decides to build something special to shout about its 50 years in business then you know the result is going to be impressive and so it was when the wraps came off the S2000 in 1999.
 Today, the S2000 is one of the best used cars to buy, given its fun, high-revving engine and sharp chassis.
 Although prices are on the climb, so you better hurry if you want one!

-Fresh on the heels of the technology showcase which was the NSX, the S2000 was in concept a kind of grown-up Mazda MX-5, taking that car’s back-to-basics approach but adding significantly more sophistication and nearly double the power output.
+Fresh on the heels of the technology showcase which was the NSX, the S2000 was in concept a kind of grown-up Mazda Miata, taking that car’s back-to-basics approach but adding significantly more sophistication and nearly double the power output.

 You could be forgiven for expecting the result to be a lumpy, awkward unit to drive but in reality it was as docile in everyday use as a basic Civic and was also able to meet the strict California emissions regulations.
 Keep your foot in it until the needle hit 6500 rpm though and the change in character was starting as the VTEC did its thing and the needle leapt to the 9000 rpm redline.
 At this point, the short-shifting six-speed box came into its own and the grip afforded by the double wishbone chassis was much appreciated.